AnimeFreak0710/Minesaga-afk-script/README.md

 You can change the waittime my changing the value of Scriptlooptime, which is the waittime in milliseconds.

-For now it doesn't allow use on multiple accounts, only 1 minecraft window can be open at once.
+For now it doesn't allow use on multiple accounts, only 1 minecraft window can be open at once and it must be the active window (can't be paused or in inventory as well).
 I might add multiaccount support later if I feel like it.

 You'll need the software AutoHotKey from https://autohotkey.com/ to run and/or compile the script.